mschen21/is-website-main/content/reviews/koenig.md

 date: 2019-03-13T21:00:19-05:00
 draft: false
 image: 'reviews/koenig.jpg'
-featured: true
+featured: false
 weight: 1
 link: 'portfolio/weddings/photos/koenig'
 ---

-Ivana & Steven were the dream team for our wedding!
+"Ivana & Steven were the dream team for our wedding!
 This adorable husband and wife couple is beyond talented and made our special day even more magical.
 Between keeping us on schedule and dealing with our families, we could not imagine anything better!!!
-Looking forward to future photo events with them :)
+Looking forward to future photo events with them :)"